-D. Refunding Bonds
+D. Refunding Debt

-The TJPA may issue bonds to refund the principal of and interest on outstanding bonds or other indebtedness of the TJPA in order to (i) achieve debt service savings; (ii) restructure scheduled debt service; (iii) convert from or to a variable or fixed interest rate structure; (iv) change or modify the source or sources of payment and security for the refunded bonds; or (v) modify covenants otherwise binding upon the TJPA.
-Refunding bonds may be issued either on a current or advance basis, as permitted by applicable Federal tax laws.
+The TJPA may issue debt to refund the principal of and interest on outstanding bonds and/or other indebtedness of the TJPA in order to (i) achieve debt service savings; (ii) restructure scheduled debt service; (iii) convert from or to a variable or fixed interest rate structure; (iv) change or modify the source or sources of payment and security for the refunded debt; or (v) modify covenants otherwise binding upon the TJPA.
+Refunding debt may be issued either on a current or advance basis, as permitted by applicable Federal tax laws.
 The TJPA may also utilize a tender offer process to refund bonds that are not otherwise subject to optional call by the TJPA.

-Refunding bonds should be issued solely to achieve debt service savings in most cases and should not be issued unless the estimated net present value savings, as determined by the TJPA's external municipal advisors or internal management, are greater than or equal to five percent (5%) of the principal amount of the refunded bonds.
+In most cases, refunding debt should be issued solely to achieve debt service savings and should not be issued unless the estimated net present value savings, as determined by the TJPA's external municipal advisors or internal management, are greater than or equal to five percent (5%) of the principal amount of the refunded debt.
 Non-economic refundings, or ones producing less savings, will be permitted if justified based on other reasons, such as restructuring outstanding debt, changing the type of instruments originally used, retiring a bond issue, removing covenants/pledges that have become restrictive, or retiring debt prior to maturity.

-E. Senior Lien Bonds
+E. Senior Lien Debt

-The TJPA may issue bonds on parity with outstanding bonds or other indebtedness of the most senior open lien position in order to achieve the most advantageous borrowing costs.
+The TJPA may issue debt on parity with outstanding bonds or other indebtedness of the most senior open lien position in order to achieve the most advantageous borrowing costs.

-F. Subordinate Lien Bonds
+F. Subordinate Lien Debt

-The TJPA may issue subordinate bonds on one or more subordinate lien levels relative to other outstanding bonds or other indebtedness of the TJPA where necessary or desirable, in the determination of the TJPA, to accommodate the particular structure or terms of a given issue, or in circumstances where the issuance of senior lien bonds would be limited or restricted.
+The TJPA may issue subordinate debt on one or more subordinate lien levels relative to other outstanding bonds or other indebtedness of the TJPA where necessary or desirable, in the determination of the TJPA, to accommodate the particular structure or terms of a given issue, or in circumstances where the issuance of senior lien debt would be limited or restricted.